 Effective therapy for TRD is a large unmet need.
 Twenty percent of patients with a Major Depressive Disorder have TRD.
 Once third of TRD patients have peripheral biomarkers to inflammation (elevated CRP).
 This is a large patient population.
 The role of TNF and anti-TNF therapeutics was explored in a small open label clinical trial by Prof. Andrew Miller, MD of Emory University.
-This study involved patients with elevated TNF levels who were treated with infliximab for their depression (Miller, 2011).
+This study involved University demonstrated the patients with have elevated TNF levels who were treated and treatment with infliximab for treated their depression (Miller, 2011).
 The Company received a \$2.9M USD award from the National Institute of Mental Health ("NIMH") to treat TRD with XPro.
 The blinded, randomized Phase II trial will use biomarkers of peripheral inflammation to select patients with TRD for enrollment.
 Patients will be treated for 6 weeks.
-Primary endpoints include both clinical and neuroimaging measures.
+Primary endpoints end-points include both clinical and neuroimaging measures.
 The final trial design is ongoing and discussions with the FDA are not complete.
-The Company anticipates receiving authorization to initiate the clinical trial once the pending clinical hold is lifted.
+The Company anticipates receiving received authorization to initiate the a clinical trial once in AD in the pending clinical hold US during January 2024.
+The TRD trial is lifted. expected to start enrollment after the AD Phase II trial finishes patient enrollment.